kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *speak ill of the other cultures of their employees*

 ### OTHER PROBLEMS WITH DISCRIMINATION
-> Employees allege that organization is discriminatory on the grounds other than age, race, gender, and nationality.
+> Employees allege that organization is discriminatory on additional grounds to age, race, gender, and nationality.

 __Exemplary statements reported by employees:__

 * *discrimination toward people with disabilities*
-* *I was discriminated against my appareance*
+* *I was discriminated against my appearance*
 * *transphobic comments*
 * *If you are LGBTQIA, then look elsewhere*
 * *I got picked on for being gay*